Everything you need to know about 'Pretty Woman: The Musical' in London

-‘Walking down the street’ and into the West End, Pretty Womanwill open at the Piccadilly Theatre in 2020.
+‘Walking down the street’ and into the West End, Pretty Woman: The Musical opened at the Piccadilly Theatre in 2020.
+Now, Pretty Woman: The Musical is transferring to the Savoy Theatre, with performances from 8 Jul.
+2021.
 Based on the 1990 film of the same name starring Julia Roberts and Richard Gere, the stage adaptation of the romantic comedy received its Broadway premiere last year.
 Featuring original music by singer-songwriter Bryan Adams, we take a look at what audiences can expect from the West End premiere of Pretty Woman.

 When Edward Lewis, a wealthy corporate businessman is dumped by his girlfriend, he later finds himself in Hollywood’s red light district.
 Driving down Hollywood Boulevard, he encounters Vivian Ward – and the pair immediately hit it off.
 Revealing their personal lives to one another, Edward invites Vivian to accompany him to social and business functions for the next week, but as they grow closer together, can they overcome all odds and let go of their past lives?